-Playa Hermosa, known for its consistent surfing waves and easy going atmosphere is an excellent place to stay if you’re looking to experience the best of the Central Pacific.
-As it is very close to Jaco, visitors can enjoy the conveniences and pleasures of that bustling beach town but come back to a quiet, low key beach to sleep.
+Playa Hermosa, known for its fantastic surfing waves is an excellent place to stay if you’re looking for a laid back chill beach atmosphere.
+As it is very close to Jaco, a popular, bustling beach town, visitors can enjoy the exciting nightlife of Jaco but come back to a quiet, low key beach to sleep.
 Here is our guide to Playa Hermosa (Jaco), Puntarenas.

 Hermosa means beautiful in Spanish and with so many beautiful beaches in Costa Rica, make sure not to get it confused with the Playa Hermosa in Guanacaste, Playa Hermosa in Santa Teresa or Playa Hermosa by Uvita!